-General and administrative expenses for the fiscal year ended June 30, 2022 increased \$1.2 million, or 22.1%, to \$6.7 million compared to \$5.5 million for the fiscal year ended June 30, 2021.
-The increase is primarily due to approximately \$0.2 million for salary and employee benefits due to additional personnel, \$0.3 million in severance, \$0.2 million for professional fees related to increased accounting services as a result of the Jonah Field Acquisition, the Williston Basin Acquisition and the Barnett Shale Acquisition, and \$0.3 million for increased business development activity.
-On a per unit basis, general and administrative expenses decreased \$3.11 per BOE to \$3.09 per BOE for the year ended June 30, 2022 from \$6.20 per BOE for the prior year.
+General and administrative expenses for the fiscal year ended June 30, 2023 increased \$1.2 million, or 18.4%, to \$7.9 million compared to \$6.7 million for the fiscal year ended June 30, 2022.
+The increase is primarily due to approximately \$0.6 million for salary and employee benefits due to additional personnel added as additional assets were acquired, and \$0.3 million in professional fees associated with our search for a CEO.
+The remaining increase is associated with fees for accounting and audit-related services and public reporting expenses due to the increased size of our Company.
+On a per unit basis, general and administrative expenses decreased \$0.03 per BOE to \$3.06 per BOE for the year ended June 30, 2023 from \$3.09 per BOE for the prior year.
 The decrease in general and administrative expenses on a per unit basis are due to the increased production volumes described above.